Abdelrahmanemam01/store-simulator/README.md

 ## 🚀 Future Improvements

-- Advanced discounts
+- Advanced discount rules
-- User roles and history
+- User purchase history
+- Admin dashboard
-- Inventory reporting
+- Inventory analytics
-- Web deployment
+- Web-based frontend

 ---

 ## 📌 Conclusion

-This project demonstrates applying functional programming principles to a real-world F# application using Avalonia and SQLite.
+This repository demonstrates how **functional programming principles** can be applied to real-world applications in F#, showing a clear evolution from a simple JSON-based system (V1) to a full database-backed desktop application (V2).